0strings0/Optimized-Discord-Promo-Generator/README.md

 ## Overview

 This Python script allows you to generate discord promo links.
 It uses optimized CPU threading to generate links.
 It can generate around 350 links with 8 threads before rate limited.
 Use a VPN after being rate limited or use proxy links.

+The current version of this generates around 500/m
 ## Features

 - Multi-threaded code generation